JetBrains/compose-multiplatform/tutorials/Web/Events_Handling/README.md

 # Events handling in Compose Web

-**The API is experimental and breaking changes can be expected**
+**The API is experimental, and breaking changes can be expected**

-Events listeners can be added in `attrs` block:
+You can add event listeners in the `attrs` block:

 #### onClick
 ```kotlin